 What is a Server Error Code?

-What are Server Error Codes used for?
+What are the Codes used for?

 The information provided can be helpful to the user, but it is especially helpful to the site’s webmaster or owner.
 The site’s webmaster can use the error code to troubleshoot and hopefully fix the problem so it doesn’t happen again.
-A website that is free of error codes offers a better experience for the end user.
+A website free of error codes offers a better experience for the end user.

 - 2xx: Success – The action was successfully received, understood, and accepted